 The Alzheimer's Association projects that by 2025, an estimated 210,000 North Carolinians (age 65 and older) will have Alzheimer's disease, a 16.7% increase from 180,000 persons in 2020.
 Medicaid costs are projected to increase 22.2% during this five-year period for persons with Alzheimer's disease.
-In North Carolina, much of the care provided is by an estimated 479,000 unpaid caregivers with the cost of care valued at approximately \$7.15 billion in 2019.
+In North Carolina, much of the daily care provided is by an estimated 369,000 unpaid caregivers with the cost of care valued at approximately \$8.1 billion in 2022.
+In 2019, 4,508 deaths were reported due to Alzheimer's disease which is a 161.3% increase in Alzheimer's deaths since 2000.
 The costs of health care and long-term care services for individuals living with dementia is substantially higher than for those without dementia, which adds a financial burden to the physical, emotional, and social challenges families encounter with dementia caregiving.

-Pursuant to Section 10.35B of Session Law 2010-31 (Senate Bill 897), the North Carolina Department of Health and Human Services (DHHS), Division of Aging and Adult Services (DAAS) implemented a plan for use of \$200,000 in recurring state appropriations to support Alzheimer's-related activities consistent with the goals of Project C.A.R.E.
+Pursuant to Section 10.35B of Session Law 2010-31 (Senate Bill 897), the North Carolina Department of Health and Human Services (DHHS), Division of Aging and Adult Services (DAAS) implemented a plan for the use of \$200,000 in recurring state appropriations to support Alzheimer's-related activities consistent with the goals of Project C.A.R.E.
 (Caregiver Alternatives to Running on Empty).
-The session law called for an annual report to be submitted to the Governor's Advisory Council on Aging and the Fiscal Research Division by October 1st each year.
+The session law required an annual report to be submitted to the Governor's Advisory Council on Aging and the Fiscal Research Division by October 1st each year.
 Originally, this Senate Bill called for the report to also be provided to the North Carolina Study Commission on Aging, which is no longer in existence.